mfkiwl/raisin64-docs/_sources/cpu/isa.rst

    :hspace: 700
    :bits: 32

 All register type instructions in the Raisin64 are available in 32R format.
-The only exception of this is the F* FPU call, which uses the immediate field of the 64S format to call for a specific service, making it not available in 32-bit format.
+The only exception of this is the F* FPU call, which also uses the immediate field of the 64S format.

 32I - 32-bit Immediate Format